 Visual Pun: A lot of people have assumed this marriage mechanic to be Kancolle's answer to "mai waifu".
 This includes many fanartists drawing the girls in wedding dresses.

 Fake Difficulty: Luck-Based Mission and Random Number God aside, if you have enough submarines you can easily cheese out certain stages, some of which would be much more difficult to clear otherwise.
 In particular, if you got a submarine in the process of clearing 2-3, 2-4 becomes a Breather Level instead.
-(At least that was the case before ASW equipment got buffed, but all you need now is just a bit more luck than before.)
+(At least that was the case before ASW equipment got buffed, but all you need now is just a bit more luck than before.
+Or Iona.)

 Foolish Sibling, Responsible Sibling: Despite being the instructors of the Destroyers in the 4-koma, Ise is regularly characterized as far less serious than her sister Hyuuga, the latter of whom actually got annoyed at Ise's need to be the center of attention.